Pericytes in Germinal Matrix Hemorrhage (GMH)

 undefined image

 Lisa Apfel, MD, has been practicing medicine since 2006.
-She received her medical degree, completed her internship and residency from The State University of New York - Buffalo.
-While she treats a variety of neurological conditions such as cancer and spinal disorders her passion lies in pediatric neurosurgery.
+She received her medical degree, completed her internship and residency from the University at Buffalo.
+While she treats a variety of neurological conditions such as cancer and spinal disorders, her passion lies in pediatric neurosurgery.
 Dr. Apfel's clinical expertise includes spine surgery, brain tumor surgery, stereotactic and endoscopic cranial surgery, and pediatric neurosurgery.
 She has a variety of research interests that marry her interests in nutrition, pediatrics, and cancers.